emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

-# Ransomware Detection and Response with Lima Charlie
+# Ransomware Detection and Response with LimaCharlie

 ## Desciption